MeshTheDev/ticketbot/README.md

 3. Add your desired ID of your designated ticket staff role in the const "ticketstaffID"
 4. Add your desired category you want the tickets to be in in the const "ticketcatID"

+NOTE:
+The code here includes a simple commandhandler and the code for the ticket command itself.
+To implement this into your bot, please run

+npm install discord.js

+in your terminal before proceeding.

 Feel free to use this code for your own projects, and suggest any changes!